VIDEO: Chewbacca tells boy he's getting a new heart

 Dr. Phillip Thrush promised Austin - a die-hard Star Wars fan from Pontiac, Illinois - that when a heart became available, he would deliver the good news wearing a Chewbacca costume.

-Dr. Thrush made good on his promise on Saturday, and the heartwarming moment was captured on video in Austin's room at Lurie Children's Hospital in Chicago.
+Dr. Thrush made good on his promise Saturday, speaking fluent Wookiee.
+The heartwarming moment was captured on video in Austin's room at Lurie Children's Hospital in Chicago.

 "We got a heart?
 Do we seriously have a heart?"
-Austin asks before high-fiving and hugging the pediatric cardiologist-turned-Wookie warrior.
+Austin asks before high-fiving and hugging the pediatric cardiologist-turned-Wookiee warrior.

-Austin's family said Monday he has already received the new heart and is still recovering from the transplant surgery.
+"To see him knowing that he has a chance at life, that he has a chance to achieve so many things leaves you speechless," said Austin's mom, Mary Anglin, of that blissful moment Saturday morning, which has more than 70,000 views on Facebook.

+Anglin also expressed gratitude for the donor's family, which had to make a courageous decision to donate a child's heart in their time of grief.